mudassirzeya/fetch_data_from_google_sheet/README.md

 1) git clone https://github.com/mudassirzeya/fetch_data_from_google_sheet.git
 2) myenv\Scripts\activate to get into virtual environment

+# Note
+1) I have not provided the credentials.json file.
+You can obtain it from Google Cloud Console by enabling the Google Drive API and Google Sheets API, and then creating the credentials.

 # Usage
 1) Authenticate Google Account
    Run the following function to authenticate your Google account and generate a token for accessing Google Sheets: